BerkeleyLearnVerify/Scenic/docs/quickstart.rst

 Depending on what you'd like to do with Scenic, different parts of the documentation may be helpful:

-	* If you want to start learning how to write Scenic programs, see the :ref:`tutorial`.
+	* If you want to start learning how to write Scenic programs, see :ref:`tutorial`.

 	* If you want to learn how to write dynamic scenarios in Scenic, see :ref:`dynamics`.